Speed of sound peak in isospin QCD: a natural prediction of the Medium Separation Scheme

-In this paper, we investigated the importance of the regularization scheme for the description of isospin imbalanced matter in the context of the NJL model.
-Of particular interest is the existence of a peak in the speed of sound, recently observed by lattice QCD simulations~\cite{Brandt:2022hwy,Abbott:2023coj,Abbott:2024vhj}.
-We worked within the MSS, which disentangles medium contributions from the vacuum such that only the latter is regularized.
-The results were compared with those obtained by the usual TRS procedure, which is typically used in NJL-type models in the literature.
 Throughout the analysis, it was made clear that the speed of sound peak is a natural prediction of the MSS.
-Of course, one must keep in mind that the NJL model has limited applicability at high energy scales as it is nonrenormalizable.
+One must keep in mind though that the NJL model has limited applicability at high energy scales as it is nonrenormalizable.
 Consequently, results with an isospin chemical potential greater than the regularization scale $\Lambda$ must be taken with great care.
 In fact, the TRS results are problematic at high $\mu_I$ and do not recover the conformal limit for the speed of sound.
 However, remarkably, despite the shortcomings expected from an effective model, the MSS results asymptotically approach $c_s^2 = 1/3$ as $\mu_I$ increases.
 This feature may be related to the behavior of the pion condensate, which is nonvanishing in this regime, in contrast to the prediction from the TRS prescription.
-Although concerned with superconducting systems, the Renormalization Group consistent regularization proposed in Ref.~\cite{Gholami:2024diy} finds a nonvanishing diquark condensate at large chemical potential, which is not the case with a conventional regularization.
-In this sense, the matching behaviors seem to signal that the MSS plays an important role in minimizing the dependence of physical quantities on the regularization scale. {}For this reason, we believe that a comparison with the RG-consistent method at finite isospin density would be interesting and could potentially help to further validate the applicability of the medium separation scheme also at the high density regime.
+Although concerned with superconducting systems, the renormalization group consistent regularization proposed in Ref.~\cite{Gholami:2024diy} finds a nonvanishing diquark condensate at large chemical potential, which is not the case with a conventional regularization.
+In this sense, the matching behaviors seem to signal that the MSS plays an important role in minimizing the dependence of physical quantities on the regularization scale.
+As the pion condensate is a central quantity in the analysis, a comparison with lattice results from Refs.~\cite{Brandt:2017oyy,Brandt:2018wkp} would be valuable.
+The aforementioned simulations, however, were performed at finite temperature, which requires a separate study from what we have done in the present paper \footnote{We note, however, that Ref.~\cite{Brandt:2018bwq} explored the case of temperatures significantly below the relevant QCD scale, in which case the results presented in that reference can be well approximated to $T=0$.
+Although the pion condensate is not explicitly presented there, relevant information can be extracted from their Fig.~3 and also using their Eq.~(A11).}.
+An extension of this analysis that includes the pion condensate and also at finite temperature is being carried out and will be reported in future work.